 4. Clarify your intention to help with training

-Make sure to state that you will be willing to help train your replacement, as well as make sure that all your work is handed over in a timely manner.
+Make sure to state that you will be willing to help train your replacement, as well as make sure that all your work is handed over on time.
 While this sounds like an obvious point, stating it in your resignation letter helps your boss understand your intentions.

-You may already have been working on finalising all your work prior to your resignation, but outlining your plan helps direct the conversation around your notice period.
+You may already have been working on finalising all your work before your resignation, but outlining your plan helps direct the conversation around your notice period.

 5. Thank them for the experience

-If you cannot find any good words to say, keep it simple and say “I appreciate the opportunity afforded to me at Company XYZ.”
+If you cannot find any kind words to say, keep it simple and say “I appreciate the opportunity afforded to me at Company XYZ.”

 6. Wrap it up professionally

 If you are open to staying in contact with your boss, or the team, say so in your resignation letter.
-Include your personal contact number and email address if you want to pass those on.
+Include your personal contact number and email address if you want these details passed on.
+Another option is to connect on a social media platform like LinkedIn.

 End your resignation letter with “Warmly,” “Kind Regards,” or something similar just before you write your name.
 “Sincerely” makes your letter too formal, while the others are warm but professional.